Corps of Engineers Consulting

 Founded in 1986, our firm has been an integral part of building and rebuilding coastal infrastructure, and implementing studies and other projects through the Corps of Engineers.
 We have learned the ins-and-outs of the Corps process and have led dozens of clients to success using the Corps.

-We led the first-ever beneficial use of dreged material for beach nourishment using CAP 204, we helped draft and sign into law the Regional Sediment Management Act.
+We led the first-ever beneficial use of dreged material for beach nourishment using CAP 204, and we helped draft and sign into law the Regional Sediment Management Act.

 Working the Process